nolanlawson/fruitdown/README.md

 # localstorage-down

-localstorage implementation of leveldown for mobile and desktop browsers.
+Localstorage implementation of leveldown for mobile and desktop browsers.

 The idea is to be able to use the level stack on phone and desktops.